mozilla/pkipolicy/rootstore/policy.md

     referenced in the certificate *or* has been authorized by the domain registrant to act on the registrant’s behalf;
 4.  for certificates marked as Extended
-    Validation, the CA complies with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EV].
+    Validation, the CA MUST comply with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EV].

 ### 3.3 Baseline Requirements Conformance ###

-CA operations relating to issuance of certificates capable of being used for SSL-enabled servers must also conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][BRs] ("Baseline Requirements").
+CA operations relating to issuance of certificates capable of being used for SSL-enabled servers MUST also conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][BRs] ("Baseline Requirements").
 In the event of inconsistency between Mozilla’s Root Store Policy requirements and the Baseline Requirements,